Free shipping to the US on orders over $150

 5) Cooking the Chicken and Onions

-Put all of the seasonings and water in a pan and heat it over medium heat.
-When it boils, add the chicken and the onion and cook them until they are tender.
+Combine all the seasonings and water in a pan, then heat it over medium heat.
+Once it reaches a boil, add the chicken and onion, cooking them until they are tender.

-When the chicken and the onion are cooked, add the beaten egg.
+Once the chicken and onion are cooked, add the beaten egg to the pan.

-After 1 minute, spread the cut mitsuba over the oyako don and turn off the heat.
-Cover the oyakodon mixture for another minute.
+After 1 minute, spread the cut mitsuba over the oyakodon and turn off the heat.
+Cover the oyakodon mixture for another minute to allow the flavors to meld together.

 If you spread the ingredients so that you can't see the rice, it will look more delicious.